RemiFabre/dart_game_optimisation/README.md

 ![](2022-12-25-23-42-02.png)

 # Description
-A simple Python program to solve the game of darts.
+A Python program to solve the game of darts.
 More precisely, if the accuracy (2x2 covariance matrix) of a player is known, then the optimal aiming position can be calculated.
 This is achieved through a brute force method.

 This work provides 3 main features :
 - Optimal aiming spot to maximize the score per throw